class GSL::Vector

 b.empty? => false

-representation of this object suitable
+Returns a String representation of this object suitable

 to be embedded inside other expressions, sometimes providing